RecraftorsMC/Chests-are-Chests/README.md

       * optional entity type tag: `#chests_are_chests:does_not_fall_hatch`
         * specifies what entities shouldn't hatch from spawn eggs on fall
         * includes vanilla bosses by default
+  * Item fall spread
+    * default: none
+    * gamerule: `chests.barrelFall.spreadRadius`
+    * boundaries: cannot be lower than 0 or higher than 0.5 (will be brought down to these values if trying to set beyond)
+    * defines a random radius around of the block center at which items can be spawned into the world, for more "natural" item spread.
+0 = no spread (default), 0.5 = 0.5 radius circle
 * Making chest lids throw items
   * default: disabled
   * gamerule: `chests.lidFling`